shindo-coding/typed-prisma-package/README.md

 This repository is an example on how to manage your prisma setup from a central place and export a package which wraps the "normal" Prisma but include your specific typings.
 It is useful for e.g. a microservice setup in which every service can import the package and you can manage/publish the prisma package from a dedicated place/repository.

+This repository also build a Docker image that can be used to run database migrations in a Kubernetes environment.

 ## Structure

 - The `prisma/` directory contains everything prisma related (e.g. schema, migrations) and also the code to bundle the typed prisma package in your own